 Valacyclovir (By mouth)

-Treats herpes virus infections, including shingles (herpes zoster), cold sores (herpes labialis), and genital herpes (herpes simplex) in adults.
-Also treats cold sores and chicken pox in children.
+Treats herpes virus infections, including shingles, cold sores, and genital herpes.
 This medicine will not cure herpes, but may prevent a breakout of herpes sores or blisters.
+Also treats chicken pox.

 ValtrexThere may be other brand names for this medicine.